0xMiya/Guides/Installation/archlinux.md

 	    /mnt/home   | /dev/<home> | Linux home (/home) | Remainder of the disk

 You definitely need a root and an efi partition.
 Optional you can create a seperate home partititon and a swap partition.
-You can also create a swap file later, instead of a swap partition
+You can also create a swap file later, instead of a swap partition.
+**Also read my guide "swap.md" (Although the guide isn't complete yet :( )**

 ### Format partitions